 - A list of SL DRBs which failed to be modified shall be included in the SL DRB Failed to be Modified List IE.

+If Duplication Indication IE in SL DRB To Be Setup List IE is contained in the UE CONTEXT MODIFICATION REQUEST message,the gNB-DU shall, if supported, generate two SL RLC configurations for the indicated SL DRB.

+If Duplication Indication IE is contained in the SL DRB To Be Modified List IE, the gNB-DU shall, if supported, generate two SL RLC configurations for the indicated SL DRB if the value is set to be"true" or release the additional SL RLC configuration if the value is set to be "false".

 For each GBR DRB, if the Alternative QoS Parameters Sets IE is included in the GBR QoS Flow Information IE in the UE CONTEXT MODIFICATION REQUEST message, gNB-DU shall, if supported, behave the same as the NG-RAN node in the PDU Session Resource Setup procedure, specified in TS 38.413 [3].

 If the BAP Control PDU Channel IE is included in the BH RLC Channel to be Setup List IE, the gNB-DU shall, if supported, consider that the configured BH RLC channel can be used to transmit BAP Control PDUs, and use this BH RLC channel as specified in TS 38.340 [30].